roman-milk/roman-milk.github.io/gamer-goddess.md

  "Maybe, but it's you doing it," I told her.

  I was dying, and Sandy took pity on me.
 She sucked me for real, taking me deep, working her tongue.
 Sheri's hand reached down to the base, moving up and down just a couple of inches.
-Report_Story #2